anyaepie/typo-cut/README.md

 </div>

-The user can type their own text (note that there is a limit of characters dynamically calculated depending on the canvas size, letter size and spacing, line spacing).
-Direct cut-out is applied by default - the user can choose the inverted mask, when the letters are cut-out from underlying rectangles.
+The user can type their own text (note the dynamically calculated character limit depending on the canvas size, letter size and line spacing).
+Direct cut-out is applied by default, yet the user can choose the inverted mask, when the letters are cut-out from the underlying rectangles.

 Letters can be repositioned with a mouse and saved as transparent PNG.

 Cutting out letters from the gradients is a default option, gradients could be configured in the GUI.
 To use custom images, the user needs to upload the images first (not more than 15, JPG, JPEG, PNG each less than 2MB) and chose "Uploaded Images" in the dropdown menu.

-A4 alphabet sheet can be previewed and saved separately, with letter configuration picked up from the main screen, yet the letter sequence is defined based on the standard frequency distribution for the English alphabet.
-This transparent PNG could be later printed out to be used for analogue collages.
+A4 alphabet sheet can be previewed and saved as PNG separately, with letter configuration picked up from the main screen.
+The alphabet letter quantities are defined based on the standard frequency distribution for the English alphabet ([wiki](https://en.wikipedia.org/wiki/Letter_frequency)).
+Saved transparent PNG could be used to print out the sticker sheet.

 ## Architecture Overview